 Financial Aid Available

 Scholarships based on financial need are available.
-The museum offers one scholarship per camp session on a first-come, first-serve basis.
-To qualify, you must prove need based on the 2017 Federal Poverty Guidelines (https://aspe.hhs.gov/poverty-guidelines).
-Applicants must fall within the 100%-250% range based on household size and income and prove need with documentation: WIC, EIC, Temporary Assistance Card or 2016 tax return.
+The museum offers two scholarships per camp session on a first-come, first-serve basis.
+A maximum of two scholarships per family can be awarded.
+To qualify, you must prove need based on the 2018 Federal Poverty Guidelines (https://aspe.hhs.gov/poverty-guidelines).
+Applicants must fall within the 100%-250% range based on household size and income and prove need with documentation: WIC, EIC, Temporary Assistance Card or 2017 tax return.

 To apply, please email Moira McGee for an application and additional information.